spencerschafer/bootcamps/d00/ex01/README.md

 # Things to remember

-- Define SIZE was used to allow lower numbers to be used for testing.
+- Line 10, Note 1: Define SIZE was used to allow lower numbers to be used for testing.

-- Note 1, line 117: Address of contact object  was passsed to allow modification to the fields so that when the promptForm function closes, the values remain.
+- Line 117, Note 2: Address of contact object  was passsed to allow modification to the fields so that when the promptForm function closes, the values remain.
 Before the values were being passed in but only remained for the lifetime of the function.

-- Note 2, line 124: Checks to see whether or not a contact has been added before allowing a user to search for a contact.
+- Line 124, Note 3: Checks to see whether or not a contact has been added before allowing a user to search for a contact.

-- Note 3, line 127: Option has been made -1 so that if it is not passed into the function on line 30, then the test fails the if-statement on line 162 printing an error message.
+- Line 127, Note 4: Option has been made -1 so that if it is not passed into the function on line 30, then the test fails the if-statement on line 162 printing an error message.

-- Note 4, line 145: While loop that passes in each contact to be printed for the user when the SEARCH command is used.
+- Line 145, Note 5: While loop that passes in each contact to be printed for the user when the SEARCH command is used.

-- Note 5, line 160: Checks whether the length of the input has a length of 1 as the phonebook only goes up to 8.
+- Line 160, Note 6: Checks whether the length of the input has a length of 1 as the phonebook only goes up to 8.
 Therefore only 1 digit is needed to represent 8.
 Additionally, if the length of the string is only 1, it then checks that the character entered is a digit.
 If it is a digit, the character is then